Frequently Asked Questions

 Every measurement will be subject to a margin of doubt.
 For example, a patient may attend for semen analysis and have a sperm concentration of 15 M/ml and then attend for a repeat evaluation and attain a result of 17 M/ml.
 Approximately, a 10% difference may be expected when comparing two successive semen evaluations for concentration or motility.

 Routinely an extra specialised test (anti-sperm antibody test) will be requested if you have recently undergone a reversal.
 This will look to see if your semen sample has the presence of antibodies.
 Antibodies can cause problems with the sperm motility and their fertilisation capacity after a certain amount of time.
 For this test it is essential that the sample is examined quickly after production.
-We therefore ask you to book an appointment (usually on a Thursday morning) to produce the sample at the unit, allowing rapid evaluation.
+We therefore ask you to book an appointment (usually on a Thursday morning) to produce the sample at the unit, allowing rapid evaluation by calling the IVF unit on 01482 382648.

 It is very important to follow instructions and recommendations.
-If you bring in a sample earlier than the 16 week guideline it is likely to provide inconclusive results and lead to the need for extra samples for assessment.
+Based on current Best Practice Guidelines, if you bring in a sample earlier than the 12 week and 20 ejaculations it is likely to provide inconclusive results and lead to the need for extra samples for assessment.
+However, you should follow instructions given to you by your Clinician for testing and clearance.

 There are a number of reasons you may have been referred elsewhere and does not necessarily mean you can not have children: